-Dukoral®: This monovalent vaccine contains only V. cholera 01 and El Tor bacteria plus a small amount of nontoxic b subunit cholera toxin; it must be taken with a large amount of buffer fluid (buffer packet is dissolved in 5 oz of cool water) at the time of vaccine administration.
+Dukoral®: This monovalent vaccine contains only V. cholera 01 and El Tor bacteria plus a small amount of nontoxic b subunit cholera toxin; before taking, it must be mixed into buffer fluid (buffer packet is dissolved in 150 mL [5 oz] of cool water).

-Shanchol®: This newer bivalent vaccine contains both 01 and 0139 strains of V. cholera and has no added components, eliminating the requirement for excessive fluid ingestion at the time of vaccination.
+ShanChol®: This newer bivalent vaccine contains both 01 and 0139 serogroups of V. cholera and has no added components, eliminating the requirement for fluid ingestion at the time of vaccination.

 Injectable vaccines provide less protection for shorter periods of time with more adverse effects and are not recommended when an oral vaccine is available.

 Antibiotic prophylaxis for household contacts of patients with cholera is not recommended because data supporting this measure are lacking.